Skip to content

-Dorte Niedziella found a way of combining her joy for knitted products with her fascination of everyday graphics when initiating the production of her unique, offbeat and humorous cushions, and StrikAholic was formally established as a company in 2005.
+Dorte Niedziella found a way of combining her joy for knitted products with her fascination of everyday graphics when initiating the production of her unique, offbeat and humorous cushions.
+The first collection of cushions was launched in the autumn 2007.

 The name StrikAholic is constructed by the Danish noun “strik”, meaning knitwear, and the English suffix “aholic” denoting a person addicted to something.
 The two components in combination form the pun: Strikaholic (i.e. knit-aholic).

 Ever since early childhood Dorte Niedziella has taken an unusually strong interest in knitting.